-- (a) "Act" means the Real Estate Development Marketing Act, - (b) "common asset", "common facility", "common property", "leasehold strata plan", "limited common property", "phased strata plan", "strata corporation", "strata lot lease" and "unit entitlement" have the meanings given to them in the Strata Property Act; and - (c) unless the context otherwise requires, other words and expressions have the meanings given to them in the Act.
+- (a) "Act" means the Real Estate Development Marketing Act; and - (b) unless the context otherwise requires, other words and expressions have the meanings given to them in the Act.

-Disclosure Statement Filing
+2. Disclosure Statement Filing

 Unless exempted by the regulations, section 14 of the Act requires developers to file a disclosure statement with the superintendent before marketing a development unit in development property.
 The disclosure statement must: